5 Haunted Historic Facts About Charleston

 - The Powder Magazine, built in 1713 and considered the oldest building in Charleston, is reputedly haunted by the ghost of a notorious female pirate.

 Want to learn more eerie legends?
-Experience the chills of Charleston during Bulldog Tours‘ Haunted Arsenal Tour, where you’ll be granted after-hours access into The Powder Magazine, reportedly haunted by numerous infamous ghosts.
+Experience the chills of Charleston during Bulldog Tours’ Spirits of Magnolia Cemetery Tour, where you’ll gain exclusive access to Charleston’s most hauntingly beautiful Victorian burial grounds.